 The Organization of Minority Business Students (OMBUS) provides a forum for students who have similar interests and enhances opportunities for minorities in the School of Business.
 OMBUS promotes the professional development of minority students in the Business School and provides opportunities for members of minority groups to enter the business profession.
 This organization also provides a support system to business school students by organizing study groups and tutoring programs.

-Collegiate Entrepreneurs Organization (CEO) Members of CEO learn about helpful resources for entrepreneurial research, local entrepreneurial successes, the start-up process, opportunities available to young entrepreneurs, networks of young entrepreneurs, opportunities to participate in entrepreneurship competitions, sources for small business assistance, business skills, small business management, and more!
+SIUE Entrepreneurs' Club Members of CEO learn about helpful resources for entrepreneurial research, local entrepreneurial successes, the start-up process, opportunities available to young entrepreneurs, networks of young entrepreneurs, opportunities to participate in entrepreneurship competitions, sources for small business assistance, business skills, small business management, and more!
 The primary goal of our chapter of CEO is to support students as they move along the path toward business creation.

-The Accounting Club is an SIUE student organization open to all accounting majors.
+Accounting Club is an SIUE student organization open to all accounting majors.
 It meets monthly and serves as precursor club for the national accounting honor society.

 Beta Alpha Psi (BAP) is the national honorary accounting society.
 SIUE hosts a student chapter of BAP for the top accounting majors.
 It holds monthly meetings and hosts technical and informational professional presentations by various companies.
 Involvement fosters relationships with fellow accounting majors as well as the networking opportunities with faculty and future employers.